-Possibly the greatest demographic challenge China is facing has due to do with a hugely discrepant gender imbalance.
-On average, 118 boys are born for every 100 girls compared to the world average of 103 to 107, respectively.
-The effects of the imbalance are already felt by an aging population and in time, it could seriously affect Chinese society for the worse.
+Now, China’s greatest demographic challenge is a hugely discrepant gender imbalance.
+On average, 118 boys are born for every 100 girls in China, compared to the world average of 103 to 107, respectively.
+The effects of the imbalance are already felt by an aging population and, in time, it could seriously impair Chinese society.

 Traditionally, Chinese culture puts great value on boys, while girls are shunned.
 Pairing this with the One-Child Policy meant that a couple only had one chance to have a boy.
 Because of a cultural norm that places a premium on boys, the policy’s victims frequently included first-conceived children that happened to be girls.